10. Modern Publishing Transformations

 18 Mudie’s Select and W.H.
 Smith ↩

-19 Public libraries History of public libraries, DPLA (Digital Public Library of America) exhibit: https://dp.la/exhibitions/exhibits/show/history-us-public-libraries ↩
+19 For the history of public libraries, see: DPLA (Digital Public Library of America) exhibit: https://dp.la/exhibitions/exhibits/show/history-us-public-libraries ↩

 22 MinnPost, The evolution of American Book Clubs: https://www.minnpost.com/books/2009/09/evolution-american-book-clubs-timeline ↩